In the video and article below, you will learn the powerful eye gazing meditation technique and increase your capacity for intimacy and compassion.

 Some teachers recommend that you do the eye gazing meditation for at least 20 minutes for the highest benefit.
 You can also do it for up to an hour.
 If you and your partner want to go beyond that, go for it.

-Try out the eye gaze, with either a partner or a mirror, and let us know your experiences in the comment form below.
+Try out the eye gazing meditation, with either a partner or a mirror.
+Let us know your experiences in the comment form below.

 Is anything unclear/wrong/etc?
 Ask a question or chime in with some input below.